- You are here:

 Payment is by bank transfer in USD or EUR, or by check in Euros.

 There are several scholarships and fellowships available.
-Apply for all that you qualify for!

 The Georgia Tech-Lorraine Challenge Scholarship